steinwurf/boost/README.rst

 --------------

 1. Download the latest Boost release from http://www.boost.org/users/download/

-   Note: always download the *.tar.bz2 archive that should have \n line endings
+   (Always choose the *.tar.bz2 archive that uses Unix line endings!)
 2. Extract the contents of the downloaded archive (*not* into this repository!)
 3. Delete the "boost" folder from this repository
 4. Copy over the "boost" folder from the new release